 Pricing

-Promotes engagement and interaction between students, teachers, and parents.
+Promotes engagement and interaction among students, teachers, and parents.

 Third-party integrations.

-Limited features and functionality for the free version.
+Limited features and functionality in the free version.

 Schoology Learning Pricing

-Promotes engagement and interaction between students, teachers, and parents.
+Promotes engagement and interaction among students, teachers, and parents.

 Third-party integrations.

-Limited features and functionality for the free version.
+Limited features and functionality in the free version.

 Pricing